 - Use of Cover

 - Selecting a Pistol and Ammunition

 - A modern, serviceable, center-fire handgun (Semi-automatic Highly Recommended)

 - If you do not have a firearm, please let us know.
 We have a limited amount to offer in the case you do not have one for class.

 - Ear and Eye protection (electronic muffs preferred).

 - Strong Side Holster – For safety reasons on the range our classes will use Strong Side Holsters only! – (No cross draws, shoulder rigs, pocket holsters, ankle, appendix or small of the back carry).
 Blackhawk Serpa and similar holsters which require the use of the index finger to deactivate a retention device will not be used in SAFTD classes.
 The ONLY exception is for Law Enforcement & Military who are issued these types of holsters for duty use.

-- No pocket guns or holsters such as Ruger LCP etc. You will be presenting the gun from concealment and reholstering repeatedly.
+- No pocket guns or holsters such as Ruger LCP etc. You will be presenting the gun from a holster repeatedly.
 You need to be proficient at this task and have a holster that does not collapse when the gun is removed.

-- Semi-Automatic Pistol or Double Action Revolver .38 special or 9mm or above.
+- Semi-Automatic Pistol or Double Action Revolver in calibers .38 special, 9mm or above.

 - 150 Rounds of Ammunition: Factory fresh ammo only.
 NO RELOADS or specialty ammo such as RIP ammo etc.